 This section provides several examples of using expressions to achieve a result.
 The examples are presented in the order of their complexity.
 The Adobe Photoshop program also provides some sample filter expressions.
-These samples have been saved as text files and are located in a folder in your Adobe Photoshop folder.
 You can use the Filter Foundry to load a sample file and observe its effect.